rancher/distros-test-framework/pkg/k8s/README.md

     - `(Clientset     *kubernetes.Clientset)`   : The clientset is the main interface for interacting with the API server.
     - `(DynamicClient dynamic.Interface)`       : The dynamic client is a client that can perform generic operations on arbitrary resources.

-- The client is created for now for simplicity wise using `BuildConfigFromFlags` function, which uses our current kubeconfig file to create the clientset.
+- The client is created for simplicity using `BuildConfigFromFlags` function, which uses our current kubeconfig file to create the clientset.

 #### What is the purpose
-- The purpose is to have a way to interact with the k8s API server in some use cases where we might encounter ourselves in lack or not being available to use the kubectl command.
+- The purpose is to have a way to interact with the k8s API server in some use cases where we might find ourselves not being to use the kubectl command.

 - The purpose is to have also a more reliable way to make sure cluster is healthy and ready to be used, after some critical operations.